 Habitat and Ecology

-This species inhabits the transitional zone from cloud forest to puna.
-Individuals were found in two kinds of habitats: humid, grassy puna (between 3,700–3,950 m) and the adjacent humid forest (between 3,555–3,700 m).
-These frogs can be found during both rainy and dry seasons, under stones along roads, within bushes and grass, and under moss.
+This terrestrial species inhabits the transitional zone from cloud forest to the humid grassy puna.
+Individuals were found in two kinds of habitats: humid, grassy puna (between 3,700–3,950 m asl) and the adjacent humid forest (between 3,555–3,700 m asl).
+These frogs can be found during both rainy and dry seasons, under stones along roads, within bushes and grass, and under moss (Chaparro et al. 2007).
 Males call from bushes during the day in April.
 The female holotype, collected in April, contained convoluted oviducts.
-Other amphibians found in sympatry were Nannophryne corynetes, Gastrotheca excubitor, Pleurodema marmoratum, and Pristimantis rhabdolaemus (Chaparro et al. 2007).
+It possibly reproduces during this month, in the rainy season (J.C.
+Chaparro pers. comm.
+2008).
+The species is thought to reproduce by direct development.
+Other amphibians found in sympatry were Nannophryne corynetes, Gastrotheca excubitor, Pleurodema marmoratum and Pristimantis rhabdolaemus (Chaparro et al. 2007).

 Red List Status

-Bryophryne bustamantei can be distinguished from other similar species by a combination of morphological features and colour patterns (Chaparro et al., 2007).
+Bryophryne bustamantei can be distinguished from other similar species by a combination of morphological features and colour patterns (Chaparro et al. 2007).

 IUCN SSC Amphibian Specialist Group 2018.
 Bryophryne bustamantei.
 The IUCN Red List of Threatened Species 2018: e.T136034A89219476. http://dx.doi.org/10.2305/IUCN.UK.2018-1.RLTS.T136034A89219476.en .Downloaded on 18 December 2018